CodeMelted/codemelted_developer/use_cases/disk.md

 TITLE: CodeMelted - DEV | Use Case: Audio
 PUBLISH_DATE: 2024-08-05
 AUTHOR: Mark Shaffer
-KEYWORDS: CodeMelted - DEV, Disk, Use Case
+KEYWORDS: CodeMelted - DEV, Disk, Use Case, raspberry-pi, modules, cross-platform, gps, html-css-javascript, flutter-apps, pwsh, js-module, flutter-library, deno-module, pwsh-scripts, pwsh-module, c-library, cpp-lib
 DESCRIPTION: Applications have access to hard disk which houses directories, files, and other information.
 This use case will expose the ability to manage the disk along with interface with said files from the disk.
 -->
 <center>